Full English Translation of the Story of Sinuhe

 “The Horus: Ankh-mesut; the Two Ladies: Ankh-mesut; the King of Upper and Lower Egypt: Kheperkare; the Son of Re: Senusret, may he live forever and ever!
 A royal decree to the courtier Sinuhe.
 Behold, this decree of the King is brought to you to inform you.
 That you have traversed the foreign lands, going from Qedem to Retjenu, land giving you to land, by the counsel of your own heart—what had you done that one should act against you?
 You had not cursed, that your speech should be reproved.
 You had not spoken against the counsel of the nobles, that your words should be rejected.
 This plan, it carried away your heart.
 It was not in my heart against you.

-The heaven will be above you, as you are placed in the hearse, with oxen drawing you, and singers going before you.
-The dance of the Muu will be performed at the door of your tomb.
-The offering-list will be recited for you; sacrifices will be made at the door of your offering-chapel.
-Your pillars will be built of white stone, in the midst of the tombs of the royal children.
-Your death will not be in a foreign land.
-Asiatics will not escort you.
-You shall not be placed in a sheepskin when your coffin is made.
-This is too long to be roaming the earth!
-Think of your corpse, and return!”
+The sky will be above you as we place you in the hearse, with oxen drawing you and singers going before you.
+The Muu dancers will perform at the door of your tomb.
+We will recite the offering-list for you and make sacrifices at the door of your offering-chapel.
+Craftsmen will build your pillars of white stone in the midst of the tombs of the royal children.

 (The Return to Court)